rainlanguage/arb-bot/README.md

 - `-k` or `--key`, Private key of wallet that performs the transactions, one of this or --mnemonic should be specified, requires `--wallet-count` and `--topup-amount`.
 Will override the 'BOT_WALLET_PRIVATEKEY' in env variables
 - `-m` or `--mnemonic`, Mnemonic phrase of wallet that performs the transactions, one of this or --key should be specified.
 Will override the 'MNEMONIC' in env variables
 - `-r` or `--rpc`, RPC URL(s) that will be provider for interacting with evm, use different providers if more than 1 is specified to prevent banning.
 Will override the 'RPC_URL' in env variables
+- `--watch-rpc`, RPC URLs to watch for new orders, should support required RPC methods, Will override the 'WATCH_RPC' in env variables
 - `--arb-address`, Address of the deployed arb contract, Will override the 'ARB_ADDRESS' in env variables
 - `--generic-arb-address`, Address of the deployed generic arb contract to perform inter-orderbook clears, Will override the 'GENERIC_ARB_ADDRESS' in env variables
 -- `--bot-min-balance` The minimum gas token balance the bot wallet must have.
 Will override the 'BOT_MIN_BALANCE' in env variables